Skip to content

 Cornea & External Eye

 Demodex blepharitis is a chronic inflammation of the eyelid margin caused by overpopulation of mites of the genus Demodex, which normally inhabit human hair follicles and sebaceous glands.
-It can present as either anterior blepharitis (centered on the eyelash follicles) or posterior blepharitis (centered on the meibomian glands).
-Cylindrical dandruff surrounding the base of the eyelashes is a highly pathological sign and serves as a starting point for clinical diagnosis1)2).
+It can present as either anterior blepharitis (centered on the eyelash base) or posterior blepharitis (centered on the meibomian glands).
+Cylindrical dandruff surrounding the eyelash base is a sign with high pathological significance and serves as a starting point for clinical diagnosis1)2).

-Marginal blepharitis is a chronic inflammation of the eyelash roots and glands at the eyelid margin.
-It is classified into staphylococcal (ulcerative) blepharitis, seborrheic blepharitis, posterior blepharitis (MGD), and mixed types.
-Demodex blepharitis can overlap with any of these and has historically been recognized more as “one of the causes” rather than an independent disease.
+Marginal blepharitis is a chronic inflammation of the eyelash roots and glands at the eyelid margin, classified into staphylococcal (ulcerative) blepharitis, seborrheic blepharitis, posterior blepharitis (MGD), and mixed types.
+Demodex blepharitis is a subtype that can overlap with any of these and has historically been recognized more as “one of the causes” rather than an independent disease.

 The genus Demodex was first described by Henle in 1842, and in 1963, Post and Juhlin reported its association with human blepharitis1).
-The pathogenicity was debated for a long time, but epidemiological studies, immunological analyses, and treatment response evaluations since the 2000s have increasingly clarified that it is directly involved in a certain number of cases of chronic blepharitis, recurrent chalazion, and blepharokeratoconjunctivitis1)6).
+For a long time, the degree of pathogenicity was debated, but epidemiological studies, immunological analyses, and treatment response evaluations since the 2000s have increasingly clarified its direct involvement in a certain number of cases of chronic blepharitis, recurrent chalazion, and blepharokeratoconjunctivitis1)6).

 Basic Information on the Causative Organism